tigard-tools/tigard/README.md

 ### JTAG

 This pinout prioritizes putting the FT2232H pins in sequential order - similar to many x232H breakout boards.

+In general, set the mode switch to SPI/JTAG mode when using this connector.

 The coloring of the wiring harness is what SecuringHardware.com used for their Adafruit FT232H wiring harness for several years.
 The colors were chosen because frequently black-brown-red-orange are used with logic analyzers in class, so unique colors were chosen for this wiring harness.